Skeeboo/skeeboomusic.com/content/music/for_the_joy.md

 A couple of jumpy violins set the mood of this major pentatonic tune, the first to be composed for the project in 2018.

 ## Unique NFT
 For the Joy has been minted as a unique (1of1) NFT on the Ethereum blockchain.
-It's still available on the OpenSea marketplace and his first owner will:
+It's still available on the OpenSea marketplace and the first owner will:

 - get the only existing digital token of that song
 - set the song free (its license will change to Creative Commons)